kbilsted/StatePrinter/doc/HowToConfigure.md

 ## 2.4 Output as a single line

+When you print really small object you may prefer to use the  which will print the state on a single line.

 When printing very small objects, it is some times preferable to print the state as a sinle line.
-Set the `Configuration.OutputAsSingleLine = true` to achieve this.
+Use the  `Configuration.SetNewlineDefinition("")` to achieve this.
+However, the method is more generally applicable.
+Any sequence of characters can be used as new lines, for example to enforce `LF`+`CR`.